 “And when this happens,” he bellowed in his closing remarks, “and when we allow freedom ring, when we let it ring from every village and every hamlet, from every state and every city, we will be able to speed up that day when all of God’s children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands and sing in the words of the old Negro spiritual: ‘Free at last!
 Free at last!
 Thank God Almighty, we are free at last!’”

-Related reading with Henry Louis Gates, Jr.: Did MLK Improvise in the ‘Dream’ Speech?
+Related reading with Gates: Did MLK Improvise in the ‘Dream’ Speech?